U.N. presses Yemen warring parties for six-month truce extension -sources | Law-Order

 Grundberg will in coming days travel to Oman, where the Houthis' chief negotiator is based, and to Yemen's southern port city of Aden, where the Saudi-backed government is headquartered, for discussions, the source added.
 Ismini Palla, spokesperson of Grundberg's office, said the U.N. envoy has been discussing with the parties the renewal of the current truce, including the possibility of extending it for a longer period but "cannot discuss details at this time".

+However U.N.
+Special Envoy for Yemen Hans Grundberg has to address strong grievances from both sides before they accept a further renewal of the existing two-month truce deal that first took hold in April, the sources said.
+If agreed, the six-month extension would be the biggest step so far in the U.N. process towards resolving a conflict that has killed tens of thousands of people and left millions facing famine in a severe humanitarian crisis.

+"The proposal (for a six-month extension) has been with the parties for some time now," one of the sources said.
+Grundberg will in coming days travel to Oman, where the Houthis' chief negotiator is based, and to Yemen's southern port city of Aden, where the Saudi-backed government is headquartered, for discussions, the source added.

+Ismini Palla, spokesperson of Grundberg's office, said the U.N. envoy has been discussing with the parties the renewal of the current truce, including the possibility of extending it for a longer period but "cannot discuss details at this time".
 "Mr. Grundberg will continue his extensive engagements with the parties in the coming days," Palla told Reuters by email.
 "We hope that the parties will engage with his efforts constructively... that they do not miss this opportunity to reach a just and sustainable end to the conflict in Yemen."
-FRUSTRATIONS

 There was no immediate response from Yemen's government, Houthi officials and Egypt's foreign ministry to Reuters requests for comment.
 Representatives from the United States, Britain, Saudi Arabia, the United Arab Emirates and Oman, a group known as "Quint" , held virtual talks on Monday to discuss the truce extension, and U.S. Envoy for Yemen Timothy Lenderking is expected to begin a visit to the region on Tuesday, one of the sources said.